 Wait, is it legal to travel to Cuba?

 Yes!
-But... in order to go to Cuba, U.S. travelers must fall under one of 11 travel categories.
+But... travel to Cuba policies change often.
+Last time we checked, in order to go to Cuba, U.S. travelers must fall under one of 11 travel categories.
 We travel under the support for the Cuban people category, which means that we must provide travelers with a full time itinerary of meaningful activities intended to strengthen civil society in Cuba.
 With our guidance, you'll take care of booking your flight and getting your Cuban visa.
 We'll take care of the rest of the logistics!
 You can learn more about traveling to Cuba here.

 Why would I travel with La Luchita Project?

 If you want to be part of a community of progressive organizers and educators, you gotta come to Cuba with us!
 We're organizers too and we know the struggle of not being able to travel much with a non-profit or campaign salary, and that's why we charge sliding scale.
 And look, if you want to have tons of fun but also want to have genuine conversations about Cuba with a loving community, we're what you've been looking for.